 CAMINO DE SANTIAGO IN SPAIN

 The Pilgrimage Way of St James from France to Santiago de Compostela in Spain is 480 miles long and has been in use for over 1000 years.
-This year we have three Open Doors supporters who are choosing to walk the Camino de Santiago (as it is known in Spanish) as a Pilgrimage to raise money for the persecuted church.
+This year three Open Doors supporters have chosen to walk the Camino de Santiago (as it is known in Spanish) as a Pilgrimage to raise money for the persecuted church.

 Ian and Nigel

-So why are they choosing to do this?
+So why have they chosen to do this?
 "We love long distance walking, but this is about so much more!
 We want to raise support for and awareness of Christians who face persecution because of their faith."

-To support them in their journey and to keep up with their progress you can click on their just giving page.
+To support them in reaching their £10,000 goal just giving page.

 Huge thanks to 8 year old Hannah who organised a fundraising event for Ian in their local church.
 There were tables selling various items and Ian was put in the stocks for people to throw wet sponges at!
 The event raised a massive £518.88.
 Well done Hannah!

-Louise is walking the Camino de Santiago at the moment - in the 32 degree heat!
+Huge congratulations to Louise who has also completed her Camino de Santiago challenge despite walking in the 32 degree heat!
 A passionate ambassador for Open Doors, she has been praying for all the countries on the World Watch List and encouraging everyone she meets to sign the One Million Voices of Home petition